sophiekoonin/localghost/src/blog/posts/2026-06-21-new-old-theme.md

 excerptText: "A visual refresh with a background that changes colour according to the time of day, using the new Temporal API."
 ---

 I've given my website a bit of a refresh!
 There's a slightly updated layout if you're on desktop, plus I ditched the `etc` page and I've revamped my [links page](/links) to be powered by [raindrop.io](https://raindrop.io).
-The [Vaporwave theme](?theme=vaporwave) also has a newly jazzed-up nav bar with some adorable little icons.
+The [minimalist theme](?theme=minimalist) is still minimalist, but a bit more fancy.
+The [vaporwave theme](?theme=vaporwave) has a newly jazzed-up nav bar with some adorable little icons.
 But the biggest change is to the [city theme](?theme=city), which was previously a starry-sky dark mode theme.

-If you're reading this between the hours of 9pm - 5am, you're probably wondering what all the fuss is about - it looks pretty much the same.
+If you're reading this between the hours of 9pm - 5am, you might be wondering what all the fuss is about - it looks pretty much the same as it did before.
 That's because the theme changes depending on the time of day!

 <div class="image-grid">
 <img alt="A screenshot of the sunrise version of this layout, with pixel art skyscrapers at the bottom.
 The background is a blue to pink to light orange gradient" src="/img/blog/new-city-theme/sunrise-screenshot.png"><img alt="A screenshot of the daytime version of this layout, with pixel art skyscrapers at the bottom.
 The background is a purple to pink gradient" src="/img/blog/new-city-theme/day-screenshot.png"><img alt="A screenshot of the sunset version of this layout, with pixel art skyscrapers at the bottom.
 The background is a purple to pink to orange gradient" src="/img/blog/new-city-theme/sunset-screenshot.png"><img alt="A screenshot of the nighttime version of this layout, with pixel art skyscrapers at the bottom.
 There are pixel art stars in the header and the theme is now dark mode.
 The background is a dark blue to light blue to purple gradient" src="/img/blog/new-city-theme/night-screenshot.png">